Haifa3D/hand-scan/README.md

 ## Requirements
 * 3 (or 2) SR300 Intel depth cameras.
-* USB 3.0 Hub Splitter (if you computer does not have enough USB 3.0 ports)
+* USB 3.0 Hub Splitter (if your computer does not have enough USB 3.0 ports)
 * (optional) MATLAB .
 * (optional) python 3.6 .
 * a ball (prefered a polystyrene ball) with a known and a relatively large circumference